19th January 2017

 Family holidays are a great way to spend some quality time together.
 It’s always good to choose a destination that has plenty going on to keep the children entertained, especially if it’s somewhere that offers activities for the adults too.
 As we all know, children grow up extremely quickly, and before you realise it they’ll be too old for family holidays.
 The world is full of magical destinations which are a paradise for children, so here at Asda Money we’ve picked out some of the best places to visit as a family and enjoy before they grow up.

 If you’re looking for an amazing holiday experience for the kids that is still relatively educational, then look no further than the Dinosaur State Valley Park in Glen Rose, Texas.
 The park allow you to quite literally walk in prehistoric footsteps.
 This fascinating place is home to real-life dinosaur tracks that date back over 113 million years.
 There are two main tracks which can be seen at Dinosaur State Valley Park.
 The Sauropod tracks are large and elephant-like, whilst the Theropod tracks are smaller, and often have a distinct three toed pattern.
 The tracks are located in the bed of the Paluxy River, where dinosaurs once left their footprints in the mud at the edge of an ancient ocean.
 There are 20 miles of dinosaur trails in total, and you’re welcome to go mountain biking along the trails, and swim in the river.
 It’s a good idea to borrow a Junior Ranger Explorer pack, so that the children can learn, draw, and observe whilst hunting for tracks.
 To get the best experience at the park, it’s recommended to stay in one of the campsites.
-From just $25 (£20) a night, it’s a great option if you want somewhere fun but cheap for the whole family.
-Entrance fees are free for children, and only $7 (£5) per day for adults.
-Flights to Texas in February half term start at around £1,286, which is more expensive than other times within the year, but this would truly be a once-in-a-lifetime experience.
+It’s a great option if you want somewhere fun but cheap for the whole family.
+Flights to Texas in February half term are more expensive than other times within the year, but this would truly be a once-in-a-lifetime experience.

 Lego is one of the most popular brand of toys in the world, and is enjoyed by people of all ages because of its endless possibilities and simplicity.
 The Legoland Billund Resort is Denmark’s most famous amusement park, and is built almost entirely from the iconic plastic Lego bricks.
 One of the park’s most popular attractions, Miniland, is made up of tiny famous model buildings from around the world.
 The SEAT Traffic School is also great fun, where you can watch your children get their first driving license.
 There are more than 50 attractions in the park altogether, and plenty of exciting events going on, so there’s something here for the whole family to enjoy.
 If you wish to fully immerse yourself in the Lego experience, you can book rooms in the 4-star Hotel Legoland.
-Starting at around £100 a night in mid-February, the hotel is right in the middle of all the action, and the children will love the Lego-themed rooms.
-Flights to Billund start at just £32, and it’s less than two hours away from the UK, making it the ideal destination for a mini-break.
+The hotel is right in the middle of all the action, and the children will love the Lego-themed rooms.
+Billund is less than two hours away by plane from the UK, making it the ideal destination for a mini-break.

 Staying in an igloo is the ultimate winter wonderland experience, and the magical Glass Igloo Village in Finland is the perfect place to do it.
 Up to four people can stay in your very own glass topped igloo, where you can gaze up at the glittering starry sky from the comfort of your own bed.
 If you’re lucky, you might even get to see the beautiful Northern Lights.